 FALL: This is a view of the slope leading to the aurora viewing area with chairs and a yurt about 50 yards down from the main building.

-WINTER: After you walk down the slope, the yurt is on the right (chairs left) and you can see the main building on the right side.
+WINTER: After you walk down the slope, the yurt (now replaced by a heated cabin) is on the right (chairs left) and you can see the main building on the right side.
 There is a relatively unobstructed 360 degree view of the sky from this area.
 Note the snow in winter.

 MARCH 20 (Sunday): DAY 3 – Fairbanks